It’s Pop-Up Makeke’s 12 Days of Christmas Giveaway!

-With every keiki kaukau wooden play food set purchace, Sugarcane Shop pays it forward by donating five meals to the Hawaiʻi Food Bank.

-We’ve also got the “It’s Kaukau Time!”
-Children’s book, a 15-page book that includes all of your favorite local grindz.
-It’s written by Keiki Kaukau owner April Hail and is illustrated by Hana Agustine.
+Naupaka are native shrubs found in the mountains and near the coast.
+Hawaiian legend tells of the love story between Princess Naupaka and a fisherman named Kauʻi.
+Their love was forbidden and Naupaka was banished to live in the mountains and Kauʻi near the ocean.
+Naupaka grow as white half flowers because the lovers were torn apart.
+Some say, if you pick a flower near the ocean and try to walk it to the mountain (and vice versa), it dies before it gets there because the lovers can never be together

-Pop-Up Makeke is giving away these keiki gifts to one of our lucky viewers.
+Pop-Up Makeke is giving away these Laha`ole earrings to one of our lucky viewers.
 All you have to do is visit our contest page khon2.com/community/contests, submit a viewer picture of the day, and enter to win this fun gift pack from Santa and Pop-Up Makeke.

+For your last-minute Christmas gifts, make sure to visit Pop-Up Makeke’s store located in Pearlridge Center Mauka near center court to shop from hundreds of their local vendors.

 Pop-Up Mākeke is an online marketplace that serves as a virtual hub for more than 400 Hawaiʻi-based small and micro businesses and more than 12,000 unique products.
 It was created in response to the Covid-19 pandemic which wiped out guaranteed income for these vendors via craft fairs and trade shows.
 Since April 2020, Pop-Up Mākeke has leveraged the power of community to bring hope and opportunities to these businesses.
 In April/May and October/November, the mākeke has put more than $1.5 million back into these small businesses, providing a lifeline to help vendors stay afloat during increasingly difficult times.